nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Since Go 1.11, running a program written in Go in a browser is possible, if you build it to WebAssembly.
 - (Quickly explain WebAssembly?)
-- You get a wasm binary which can be downloaded and executed by a browser.
+- You get a WebAssembly binary which can be downloaded and executed by a browser.
 - Of course, Go code executed in a browser has exactly the same limitations as any JavaScript code executed in the same browser.
 - For example, it will not be able to use the `os` package to access the client's file system.
 - So, it will also not be able to actually start an HTTP server in the browser.
 - However, when an HTTP request is sent from a web page, there is one case when it will not actually reach the server.
 - It may be intercepted by a service worker, which is usually allows web applications to work offline.
 - Now I think you are starting to see where I am going with this.
-- Would it be possible to execute a Go wasm binary in a service worker and use it to handle HTTP requests?
+- Would it be possible to execute a Go WebAssembly binary in a service worker and use it to handle HTTP requests?

 ---